jamzigod/Adidas-Account-Creator/README.md

 If you want accounts for adidas US, change the "base_url" in the script from ".co.uk" to ".com" manually.

-You will have to copy the accounts into a (.txt) yourself from the terminal.
+You will have to copy the accounts yourself from the terminal as I havent coded it into the script unless someone wants to do that.

 Questions, follow and tweet/message - www.twitter.com/jamzigod